adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 - In order to inform you about urgent issues in connection with our products.
 - To improve and to evaluate our products by processing and analyzing subscription downloads, extension updates, emergency downloads, uninstallation information, and issue reports you send to us.
 - For technical purposes, such as, but not limited to, preventing security attacks, to improve our website / products, to ensure website / product security.
-- To analyze aggregated website logs and analytics data, to improve our website.
+- To analyze aggregated website logs, and for non-EU/EEA users analytics data, to improve our website.
 - For communication and assistance purposes in our forum and blog.
 - For assisting you with any issues you may have with our products.